exanimusfan/fractal/README.md

 I. Using command-line cl:
 1. Run setup_cl_x64.bat (it tries to find vcvarsall.bat for you and it runs it in x64 mode)
-2. Run build.bat
+2. Run build.bat (The binary will be created inside bin\ directory)

 II.Using Visual Studio:
 1. Open fractal.vcxproj
-2. Run
+2. Run  (The binary will be created in x64\Release or x64\Debug)

 III.
 Using any other compiler with Windows libs
 1. Compile the windows.c file including the lightOCLSDK/include path for CL and the Windows Kit header files.